Wear proper attire to get the most enjoyment out of your next outdoor adventure!

 If purchasing outdoor apparel is cost-prohibitive, or if you’d prefer to make a more sustainable purchase, you can check out your local Goodwill or thrift stores for gently-used gear.
 You can find many name brands such as Patagonia, The North Face, REI, Arc’Teryx, Marmot, and EMS for a fraction of the cost.

-You’ve got the gear…but you’re still not ready for your adventure yet!
-Stay tuned for our next article, in which we’ll share how to prepare a daypack like a pro – and which ten essentials you should always have with you on any outdoor adventure.
+Now you’ve got the gear, but you’re still not ready for your adventure yet!
+Before you head out, learn how to prepare a daypack like a pro and which ten essentials you should always have with you on any outdoor adventure.

 Written by Yvonne Dwyer